AYPatrL04/MIT-6.824-2021/Note.md

       |_____________________|
 ```
 - stub represents a kind of concept that use a controllable sub system to replace a certain function of the original system.
-- the procedure of marshal and unmarshal parameters happens in the stub.
+- the procedure of marshall and unmarshall parameters happens in the stub.
 - the stubs shown in the graph are literally the same object.

 ```go